astral-sh/uv/docs/concepts/dependencies.md

 During development, a project may rely on a package that isn't available on PyPI.
 The following additional sources are supported by uv:

+- Index: A package from an explicit package index.
 - Git: A Git repository.
 - URL: A remote wheel or source distribution.
 - Path: A local wheel, source distribution, or project directory.